Topological Frobenius algebras: Introduction

 \section{Introduction}

-In this paper we describe two kinds of algebraic structures that arise in Rabinowitz Floer homology and loop space homology.
-We will focus entirely on the algebra and refer to~\cite{CHO-PD} for its appearance in symplectic geometry and string topology.
+In this paper we introduce three new kinds of algebraic structures and illustrate them with examples from symplectic topology, string topology, and manifold topology.

+Since our main examples are infinite dimensional, we work in the category of {\em ($\Z$-)graded Tate vector spaces} $A$ over a discrete field $\bk$.
+Tate vector spaces are a class of topological vector spaces originally introduced by Lefschetz under the name ``locally linearly compact vector spaces''~\cite{Lefschetz-book}.
+They are studied extensively in~\cite{CO-Tate}, and we recall their definition and basic properties in~\S\ref{sec:Tate}.
+Most relevant for our purposes are the following facts: (1) If $A$ is a graded Tate vector space, then so is its topological dual $A^\vee$ and the canonical map $A\to A^{\vee\vee}$ is an isomorphism.
+(2) Graded Tate vector spaces carry two natural tensor products $\otimes^*$ and $\otimes^!$ satisfying

-We work with $\Z$-graded modules $A$ over a commutative unital ring $R$.
-The first algebraic structure is that of a {\em unital infinitesimal anti-symmetric bialgebra} $(A,\boldmu,\boldlambda,\boldeta)$ consisting of an associative product $\boldmu:A\otimes A\to A$ with unit $\boldeta\in A$ and a coproduct $\boldlambda:A\to A\otimes A$ satisfying the {\sc (unital infinitesimal relation)} and {\sc (unital anti-symmetry)} (Definition~\ref{defi:secondary-unital}).
+The first algebraic structure is that of {\em unital infinitesimal anti-sym\-metric bialgebra} $(A,\boldmu,\boldlambda,\boldeta)$ consisting of an associative product $\boldmu:A\otimes^* A\to A$ with unit $\boldeta\in A$ and a coassociative coproduct $\boldlambda:A\to A\otimes^!
+A$ satisfying the {\sc (unital infinitesimal relation)} and {\sc (unital anti-symmetry)} (Definition~\ref{defi:secondary-unital}).
 This structure appears on reduced symplectic homology and reduced loop homology~\cite{CHO-reducedSH}, where the {\sc (unital infinitesimal relation)} is the correct general form of a relation conjectured by D.~Sullivan in~\cite{Sullivan-open-closed}.
 Our {\sc (unital infinitesimal relation)} simultaneously generalizes the defining relation of infinitesimal bialgebras of Aguiar~\cite{Aguiar} and that of unital infinitesimal bialgebras of Loday-Ronco~\cite{Loday-Ronco}, see Remark~\ref{rmk:ncIIB-biblio} for a detailed discussion of the bibliography.
-Its {\em counital} version $(A,\boldmu,\boldlambda,\boldeps)$ (Definition~\ref{defi:secondary-counital}) appears on reduced symplectic cohomology and reduced loop cohomology, where $\boldmu$ is a generalization of the loop cohomology product in~\cite{Goresky-Hingston}.
-Its {\em biunital} version $(A,\boldmu,\boldlambda,\boldeta,\boldeps)$ (Definition~\ref{defi:secondary-biunital}) appears on Rabinowitz Floer homology and Rabinowitz loop homology~\cite{CHO-PD}.
+Its {\em counital} version $(A,\boldmu,\boldlambda,\boldeps)$ (where $\boldeps:A\to\bk$ is the counit, see Definition~\ref{defi:secondary-counital}) appears on reduced symplectic cohomology and reduced loop cohomology, where $\boldmu$ is a generalization of the loop cohomology product from~\cite{Goresky-Hingston}.
+Its {\em biunital} version $(A,\boldmu,\boldlambda,\boldeta,\boldeps)$ (Definition~\ref{defi:secondary-biunital}) appears on Rabinowitz Floer homology and Rabinowitz loop homology~\cite{CHO-PD} as a consequence of the biunital coFrobenius bialgebra structure that follows.